-----------------------------------------------------------------------------------

 Note that the SQL that is optionally run at installation time uses the "DROP TABLE IF EXISTS TABLE-NAME;" command.
 This works fine for PostgreSQL 8.2 and above (which support "IF EXISTS") but not for earlier versions.

-This is only a problem during the installation process; KonaKart performs well on versions of PostgreSQL prior to 8.2.
+This is only a problem during the installation process; KonaKart performs well on versions of PostgreSQL prior to and after 8.2.
 To workaround this problem, for example for PostgreSQL 8.1, you will have to edit the database/konakart_demo.sql file and remove all the "DROP TABLE" commands then run this SQL manually.
 In addition to modifying the "IF EXISTS" syntax you will also have to add SQL statements to create sequences for all the SERIAL primary keys.
 For example, for the counter table, which is created like this:

 You have to create the SEQUENCEs with these conventions: